TIA3JL/orange-sh/README.md

 ```bash
 ./orange.sh --about
 ```
+## Notes:
-Note: You can increase the number of asterisks at the beginning of the .sh file you want to eat!
+You can increase the number of asterisks at the beginning of the .sh file you want to eat!

 <div align = center>
 <img src="orange.gif">